-At this practice there is one salaried GP and the practice uses regular GP locums.
-There is one practice nurse, a healthcare assistant and an advanced nurse practitioner that works across the provider locations.
+At this practice there are two salaried GPs and the practice uses regular GP locums.
+There is a practice nurse and a healthcare assistant.

-Park View Medical Centre is registered with the Care Quality Commission to carry out the following regulated activities: Diagnostic and screening procedures, Family planning, Maternity and midwifery services, Surgical procedures and Treatment of disease, disorder or injury.
+Netherley Health Centre is registered with the Care Quality Commission to carry out the following regulated activities: Diagnostic and screening procedures, Family planning, Maternity and midwifery services, Surgical procedures and Treatment of disease, disorder or injury.

-Park View Medical Centre is situated in a socially deprived area of Liverpool with high unemployment rates.
-There were 3,063 patients on the practice register at the time of our inspection.
+Netherley Health Centre is situated in a socially deprived area of Liverpool with high unemployment rates.
+There were 3,831 patients on the practice register at the time of our inspection.